COVID-19 and Dental Care

 Information about seeing a dentist

-When can I see a dentist?
+When do I need to see a dentist?

-If you have a dental emergency, call your dentist.
+If you have a dental emergency, and are in pain that would normally lead you to call the dentist, call your dentist.
 Your dentist will discuss your situation and inform you what to do next.
 Emergency departments at hospitals are not set up to treat dental problems, like tooth pain.
 Reducing visits to the emergency room ensures staff are available for life-threatening emergencies and can help prevent the spread of COVID-19.

 Continue practicing good oral hygiene while staying at home.

 - Brush your teeth twice a day with fluoride toothpaste.